 (B) in the case of a material acquired in the territory in which the good is produced, the value, determined in accordance with Articles 1 through 8, Article 15, and the corresponding interpretive notes, of the Agreement on Implementation of Article VII of the General Agreement on Tariffs and Trade 1994 referred to in section 101(d)(8) of the Uruguay Round Agreements Act (19 U.S.C.
-3511(d)(8)), as set forth in regulations promulgated by the Secretary of the Treasury providing for the application of such Articles in the absence of an importation by the producer; or
+3511(d)(8)), as set forth in regulations promulgated by the Secretary of the Treasury providing for the application of such Articles in the absence of an importation by the producer; or the sum of-

-(C) in the case of a material that is self-produced, the sum of-
+(C) in the case of a material that is self-produced,

-(i) all expenses incurred in the production of the material, including general expenses; and
+(i) all expenses incurred in the production of the material, including general expenses; and added in the normal course of trade.
+(2) FURTHER ADJUSTMENTS TO THE VALUE OF MATERIALS.-

-(ii) an amount for profit equivalent to the profit added in the normal course of trade.
+(ii) an amount for profit equivalent to the profit